harp-tech/protocol/BinaryProtocol-8bit.md

 #### Register polymorphism

 While it is technically possible to have different types of data in the same register, we **STRONGLY** discourage this practice.
 The protocol was designed to be as simple as possible, and having different types of data in the same register would make the parsing of the messages unnecessarily more complex.

-As a rule, each register should: (1) have a single data type (e.g. `U8`) for all message types (`Read`, `Write`, `Event`), (2) have a payload with the same "function"/"meaning" regardless of the message type (see examples below), and (3) have the same payload size for all message types coming from the device.
+As a general rule, each register should:
+  1. have a single data type (e.g. `U8`) for all message types (`Read`, `Write`, `Event`),
+  2. have a payload with the same functional semantics regardless of the message type (see examples below), and
+  3. have the same payload size for all message types coming from the device.

-It should be noted that this recommendation does not require that the payload issued by a `Write` message should be the same as the one issued by a `Read` message, as the device can operate/transform the issued `Write`.
+It should be noted that this recommendation does not require that the payload issued by a `Write` message be the same as the one issued by a `Read` message, as the device may have to transform or update the actual value stored in the register.

 > **Examples**